Degree-corrected distribution-free model for community detection in weighted networks: Experimental Results

-\texttt{Experiment 4: Changing $\rho$.} Let $\rho$ range in $\{0.1,0.2,\ldots,2\}$.
-In bottom right panel of Figure \ref{EX}, we plot the error against $\rho$.
-The results are similar as that of Experiment 2[a], and nDFA enjoys better performance than DFA.
+\texttt{Experiment 5[a]: Changing $\rho$.} Let $\beta=1$, and $\rho$ range in $\{1,2,\ldots,7\}$.
+In panel (g) of Figure \ref{EX}, we plot the error against $\rho$.
+The results are similar as that of Experiment 1[a], and nDFA outperforms DFA.

+\texttt{Experiment 5[b]: Changing $\beta$.} Let $\rho=7$, and $\beta$ range in $\{1,2,\ldots,5\}$.
+Panel (h) of Figure \ref{EX} plots the error against $\rho$.
+The results are similar as that of Experiment 1[b], and nDFA outperforms DFA.